 Learning outside the classroom is important to us.
 We are privileged to have exceptional grounds and we make the best of these.
 Every class learns outside the classroom for at least half a day a week.
 There is no set lesson to complete and may include maths, poetry, geography, art.
 These sessions allow the the children to extend and master their learning alongside testing their ability to work in different circumstances and apply knowledge in a challenging way.
 Learning outside the classroom is also good for personal development, an area that is increasingly lost in the 21st century.
 Use of imagination, physical skills and mental wellbeing are all covered within this approach.
 We take the view that there is not inappropriate weather but inappropriate clothing for these lessons.
 Wellies at The Downley School are non negotiable.
 Learning outside the classroom also feeds into learning at home and provides valuable opportunities for days out with families to build and test their knowledge and skills, again working in partnership.
 It must not be confused with Forest Schools which is a different but also valuable experience.
 We are also aiming to provide a Forest School curriculum this year.

-We provide specialist teachers for certain subjects such as sports, music and languages.
+We provide specialist teachers for certain subjects such as sports, music and languages and learning outside the classroom.
 This is to ensure the quality of provision meets the children's needs of a global education.
-Not all children are academically driven and by giving the arts, sport and languages equal importance, we believe that all children can succeed.
+Not all children are academically driven and by giving the arts, sport and languages and well being equal importance, we believe that all children can succeed.
 The grounds are used within sport for events, team work and seasonal sports.
 Winter sees the whole school participate in cross country.
 We have a dedicated music studio for the teaching and playing of instruments and we are purchasing a wider range of instruments for whole school participation.
 We have outside providers that teach individual lessons purchased by the parents/carers and we have a school band and choir.
 Our gifted staff run assemblies, performances, shows etc with live piano playing and musical accompaniment.
 For a fully immersive performance, the children can play in the Imagination Studio with an entire orchestra to gain the feeling of what this may entail, thus building on their love and thirst for knowledge.

 We want a truly inclusive school that caters for all children.
 We believe that the curriculum provides this alongside quality first teaching.
 We no longer have sets for children and they are allowed to choose the level of challenge within classes.
 The 'chilli challenge' is designed for children to be independent and take ownership of their learning.
 They are provided with mild, spicy, hot and inferno challenges pitched at all levels.
 They are responsible for choosing the correct level and completion of the task.
 This enables them to try and push learning within a safe and secure environment.
 Teachers are on hand to support these choices and enable the children.
 SEND children are also included in all aspects of this, with building independence being central to this.
 We work closely with Chiltern Wood who now share our school with us.
 They help us to build our expertise and the school community to understand and support the acceptance of everyone.
 We are looking to further develop this area.